Logos and uniforms of the Boston Red Sox: Home uniforms

+The original Red Sox home uniform featured a silhouette of a red sock with the name "BOSTON" in blocky white letters being placed in the middle of the jersey.
+It was only used for the 1908 season.
+The next one consisted of the words "BOSTON" and "RED SOX" in blocky red letters and was used from 1909 to 1935.
 The current primary home uniform is white with red piping around the neck and down either side of the front placket and "RED SOX" in red letters, outlined in blue, arched across the chest.
-This has been in use since 1979, and was previously used from 1933 to 1972, although the piping occasionally disappeared and reappeared.
-From 1973 to 1978, the Red Sox wore pullovers with the same "RED SOX" template.
-There are red numbers, but no player name, on the back of the home uniform.
+The current version in ornate lettering has been in use since 1936, although the red piping occasionally disappeared and reappeared between 1969 and 1973.
+From 1974 to 1978, the Red Sox wore pullovers with the same "RED SOX" template as well as a three-striped belt in red and blue.
+There are red numbers, outlined in blue, on the back of the home uniform.
+No player names have ever been used on the back of home uniforms.

 Road uniforms

 The Red Sox current uniform and cap logo set has been in use since 1946.
 While the home uniform has remained virtually the same since then, the road uniform has undergone several minor changes, most notably changing between red and blue lettering on five occasions.

 From the introduction of the Red Sox current cap and uniforms in 1946 until 1971, the road uniforms used blue block letters and numbers.
 With the switch to pullover jerseys in 1972, the lettering was switched to red in the same typeface as the home uniform.
 The pullovers were dropped in 1979 and the road uniforms once again used blue block letters.
 However, the red home lettering returned in 1990, along with the home typeface.
+Also during that season, the Red Sox began sporting each player's last names on the back of their road uniform.
 In 2009, the lettering was switched to blue yet again, but using the home typeface.
+That season, the Red Sox also added a "hanging socks" patch on the left sleeve of their road uniform.
 In 2014, the road uniforms again switched to red in the home uniform font.

 Since 1946, the blue and red lettering have each been used three times.